Destroy All Humans! 2: Reprobed: Release

 Destroy All Humans!
-2: Reprobed was released on PlayStation 5, Windows, and Xbox Series X/S on August 30, 2022.
+2: Reprobed was released for PlayStation 5, Windows, and Xbox Series X/S on 30 August 2022.
 The game launched with a physical collector's edition, entitled the Second Coming Edition, limited to 3,700 copies.
+A single-player-only version of the game was released for PlayStation 4 and Xbox One on 27 June 2023.

 Reception

 Destroy All Humans!
-2: Reprobed received "mixed or average" reviews according to review aggregator Metacritic.
+2: Reprobed received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+IGN said it remains a "fairly unambitious sequel".

-IGN gave the game 6/10, writing that "Destroy All Humans!
-2: Reprobed does a fine job of updating the 2006 original to look like a modern game, but that game was a fairly unambitious sequel that didn’t do much to evolve its gameplay...by and large it’s more of the same B-movie sci-fi homage without a lot of brain-popping new ideas."